Wronsk-gh/recipe-db/README.md

 ## Backlog :

+- [ ] Remove gapi from loading at beginning as no longer used
+- [ ] Display a loading page/animation until I finished the firebase auth process and testing the authorisation of drive
+- [ ] Optimise page load time (e.g. do not wait for gapi script to be loaded before proceeding with react rendering...)
+- [ ] Refactor queries of realtime database data to use listener events from the firebase api ? (to study)
 - [ ] Optimise firebase functions (https://firebase.google.com/docs/functions/networking)
   - Implement a persistent connection object
 - [x] Implement security rules for firestore